Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 The existing data for the \pik and \pipikk scattering have been reviewed in detail in section \ref{sec:Data}.
-However, for our purposes we will also need parameterizations of the amplitudes up to, in principle, arbitrary high energies, where no data for strange trajectories exists.
-This region provides small, but non negligible contributions to our integrals and here we will also provide high-energy parameterizations of $\pik$ and $\pipikk$ amplitudes in terms of Regge theory.
-Thus, in section \ref{sec:ufdregge} below we will present the required Regge parameterizations that complete what we call the UDF set, since no dispersion relations will be imposed upon them on this first stage.
+However, for our purposes, we will also need parameterizations of the amplitudes up to, in principle, arbitrarily high energies, where no data for strange trajectories exists.
+This region provides small, but non-negligible contributions to our integrals, and here we will also provide high-energy parameterizations of $\pik$ and $\pipikk$ amplitudes in terms of Regge theory.
+Thus, in section \ref{sec:ufdregge} below, we will present the required Regge parameterizations that complete what we call the UFD set since no dispersion relations will be imposed upon them in this first stage.

 One might wonder why the dispersive constraints are not imposed from the very beginning.
 There are several reasons for this.
 First, in the future more or better data may appear in a particular wave and then one may refit that wave without altering the other ones.
 This will not be so easy once we impose the constraints, since dispersion relations will correlate all waves among themselves.
-Second, we want to check if there are data points or sets of data which fare particularly bad against the dispersive representation and then do some pruning of the experimental data before imposing any constraint.
-Since experimental analyses do not incorporate these relations, it is therefore natural to check the consistency of the data with respect to causality, at least within experimental uncertainties.
-Since we have already seen that meson-meson scattering data is affected by large systematic errors, which are not usually included in the experimental uncertainties, it should not be surprising that unconstrained fits to $\pi\pi$ \cite{Pelaez:2004vs,Kaminski:2006yv,GarciaMartin:2011cn}, \pik \cite{DescotesGenon:2006uk,Pelaez:2016tgi} or \pipikk \cite{Pelaez:2018qny} data do not satisfy well these dispersive constraints.
+Second, we want to check if there are data points or sets of data that fare particularly bad against the dispersive representation and then prune the experimental data before imposing any constraint.
+As long as experimental analyses do not incorporate these relations, it seems natural to check the consistency of the data with respect to causality and crossing symmetry, at least within experimental uncertainties.
+Since we have already seen that meson-meson scattering data are affected by large systematic errors, which are not usually included in the experimental uncertainties, it should not be surprising that unconstrained fits to $\pi\pi$ \cite{Pelaez:2004vs,Kaminski:2006yv,GarciaMartin:2011cn}, \pik \cite{DescotesGenon:2006uk,Pelaez:2016tgi} or \pipikk \cite{Pelaez:2018qny} data do not satisfy well these dispersive constraints.